 As someone who LOVES pasta and bread, I’m not overjoyed about this diet.
 But if I can control these symptoms without medications like steroids, I’m going to give it a shot.
 No sense in treating a symptom and not the root problem.
-I just wish my medical doctors would consider the fact that diet affects your health.
-I mean how in the world can they not consider that?
-It is beyond my understanding.
-We really have to be our own advocates though.
 Maybe gluten isn’t my issue, but I need to find something that works.
 Bear with me as I will probably be releasing some gluten free recipes for the next few weeks while I am trying this diet out.
 Don’t worry though, many recipes that I would normally make are naturally gluten free anyway.
 Recipes that aren’t can be made to be gluten free with a few tweaks.

 Homemade Pad Thai Recipe

 I absolutely adore Thai food.
 I was introduced to it by my friend and have been a little obsessed ever since.
 Luckily, my husband and son like it too.
 Unfortunately, there are zero Thai food restaurants locally.
 Not a problem for this mama!
 I whipped up my own recipe after doing a little research.
 As a plus, I even got to enjoy this delicious pad thai in my pj’s!
 Who doesn’t love to wear their pj’s and eat some of their favorite food?
 Well, maybe some people wouldn’t enjoy that.
 For a homebody like me, it is absolute heaven.
 So long as I can rope someone else into doing the dishes.
 I’m still working on that one…